pvspain/learning-express-web-application-development/README.md

 ### Server-side JS Testing Versus Client-side JS Testing

 - Client-side testing assumes the browser and its DOM are present.
-- **Karma**, launches a test environment, loads a browser and loads environment inside browser
+- **Karma** launches a test environment, loads a browser and loads environment inside browser
 - **Karma** needs intialisation.

 ```[Bash]